The Wealthy Feminist

 I don’t have any problem with her making a million bucks.
 I have a problem with how she’s making it, her social impact, and how she’s teaching us to make it.

-Her example is useful, however, because it prompted me to make a few commitments of my own.
+Her example is useful, however, because it prompted me to make a few commitments of my own (you can see more about my feminist businesses practices, here):

 - I decided to never use volunteer or uncompensated labour in my for-profit business.
 That’s not an accomplishment.
 It’s simply picking the bar that was set so low off the floor.

 - I decided to incorporate and formalize my business and start generating profit rather than ‘just enough’ to cover my own costs.
-My plan is that in 2018 my company will have the capital and cash flow to hire some full-time employees (rather than only hiring contractors) at substantial salaries and provide paid leaves, medical insurance and extended health plans.
+My goal is for my company to create the capital and cash flow to hire some full-time employees (rather than only hiring contractors) at substantial salaries and provide paid leaves, medical insurance and extended health plans.

-- I decided to change my business model, launch ONE big program, once a year (Feminist Marketing School) and significantly increase my 1:1 rates so that I’m not constantly launching and I don’t have to work seven days a week (!!!).
+- I decided to change my business model, launch ONE big group program, once a year; and significantly increase my 1:1 rates so that I’m not constantly launching and I don’t have to work seven days a week (!!!).
 This is a more feminist, humane way to live.
 I cannot be a caregiver or a lover or a mother or a friend on my previous hourly rate and exhausting workload.

 - I decided to price for profit so that I can generate capital to finance new projects.
 I decided to seek credit (previously, and currently, I’m running my business without any credit, on pure cash).
 Profit means that banks will extend business lines of credit to my company.
 Cash flow is a constant problem and a massive limitation in my business – and because I’m not ever going to offload my start-up costs onto unpaid interns, I’m going to need credit + capital to even out my cash flow roller coaster to invest in my own business.
 No credit, no capital, no ambitious culture-making projects.
 And capital comes from profit and profit comes from higher rates.